hrhampapura/SolarFarmPrediction/README.md

 open water, or dense forest.
 Finally, the distance to the nearest city serves as a proxy for electricity demand, labor and transportation cost in building the solar farm.

-For figures on any of our data points, please visit [figures](figures).
+For plots any of our features on a map please visit [figures](figures).

 <b> Cleaning: </b>